ChizmanXan/ChizmanXan/README.md

       - Human-machine interaction
       - Software development
 - 🌱 I’m currently learning ...
-      - Electrical.
-For my job.
+      - Electrical assembly.
+Wiring.
+Relays, switches, etc. For my job.
       - Java
+      - C#
+      - Arduino
 - 💞️ I’m looking to collaborate on ...
-      - Nothing just yet, don't have the time I'd like to dedicate to a collaborative project.
+      - Nothing just yet, don't have the skills or time to do a collaborative project properly.
+Yet.

 - 📫 How to reach me ...
+      - You can find me on Twitter as @JCinYYC
       - Can you message people on Github?
 I'm really new to this site, I really don't know much about it yet.
+      - You can find me on Twitter at

 <!---
 SpacemanJC/SpacemanJC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.